 For facilities which manufacture both general products and allergen-free or gluten-free products, contamination poses a particularly significant challenge.

-Food particles can spread through the air and accumulate on processing equipment, jeopardising the safety of sensitive food products.
+Food particles can spread through the air and accumulate on processing equipment, jeopardizing the safety of sensitive food products.

 Beyond contamination, there are plenty of other hazards of dust in the workplace.
 From sick or unhygienic employees to improperly cleaned equipment, it’s clear that keeping the air particle-free needs to be a high priority.